hosein-fanai/Pits-and-Orbs/readme.md

 cd "Pits-and-Orbs"
 ```

-If you are going to use the project in headless server like Google Colab, try installing a virtual display as the following (this is only the case if you are trying to run an agent in the environment and create a .gif file from the frames of the PyGame window since PyGame needs a display to render its frames):
+If you are going to use the project in a headless server like Google Colab, try installing a virtual display as the following (this is only the case if you are trying to run an agent in the environment and create a .gif file from the frames of the PyGame window since PyGame needs a display to render its frames):

 ```bash
 apt-get install swig cmake ffmpeg